aave-dao/aave-proposals-reports/reports/193-aave-v2-amm-freeze-guni.md

 :white_check_mark: BGD reviewed the payload before the proposal was submitted.

-:x: BGD reviewed the payload before the proposal was submitted.
+:x: BGD reviewed the procedure followed to submit the proposal.